Installing Your Own Heat Pump

 The tasks that do not require a technician and can be done by you, include assembling the main heat pump parts.
 After the heat pump installation, an authorised installer will connect the parts together.
 In addition, one must even connect electricity, as there are some rules and regulations to be observed in relation to this.
 Therefore, you must have a licensed electrician to do this.
 If skilful, consider doing a DIY ground source heat pump through videos.

 Installing a DIY ground source heat pump for the time may seem tough, but following a guide will help.
 There are multiple guidelines ranging from a ground source heat pump to an air-to-water heat pump.
+Before deciding to go DIY make sure to check the costs of air source heat pumps.
 The type of guideline should be considered before the heat pump installation process:

 Air-to-water heat pump